 In the 11th century, the marshy channel was filled, connecting the two settlements and forming Stradun.
 In the 13th century, Stradun became the main thoroughfare of Dubrovnik.
 By 1468, the street was fully paved in limestone, as it looks today.

+The 1667 Dubrovnik earthquake and subsequent fire destroyed much of the city, including the original buildings along Stradun.
 To prevent a similar incident, the government decided to rebuild the buildings in the city in a uniform Baroque style, with shops on the ground floor and living quarters on the floors above.

 Stradun has been a popular hub for merchants for centuries and remains so today.
 Many souvenir shops and other stores still line the street.
 As you walk down the street, notice the distinct P-shaped shop windows designed to provide maximum views of goods.